-Please note: From time to time the admissions criteria for the school may need to be amended.
+Please note: Governors review the school's admissions arrangements annually and will consult on any changes to the oversubscription criteria.
+From time to time the admissions criteria for the school may need to be amended.
 Parents should always check that the criteria they are using relate to the year of their application for entry to the school.